lisarosaa/acme-web-design/development-strategy.md

 Styling for the section of newsletter

 ## 4. User Story: Page-About
-As a user story, I want to know more about the provider of service and their work
+As a user of the site, I want to know more about the provider of service and their work

 1. This user story was developed on a brach called `about`
 2. It was merged to `master` when the feature was finished.